microplastics-cluster/fragment-mnp/paper/paper.md

     index: 5
   - name: UK Centre for Ecology & Hydrology, Benson Lane, Crowmarsh Gifford, Wallingford, OX10 8BB, UK
     index: 6
-  - name: Arizona State University, 1151 S Forest Ave, Tempe, AZ, United States
+  - name: Ira A. Fulton Schools of Engineering, Arizona State University, 1151 S Forest Ave, Tempe, AZ, United States
     index: 7
+  - name: School of Earth and Environment, University of Leeds, Leeds, LS2 9JT, UK
+    index: 8
-date: 31 January 2025
+date: 17 February 2025
 bibliography: paper.bib
 ---

 # Summary

 The degradation and fragmentation of plastics in the environment is an important but relatively poorly characterised process.
-Fragmentation leads to the formation of micro- and nanoplastics, and research has shown that particle size and shape, and thereby fragmentation, impacts a variety of processes, such as the ability of organisms to uptake plastics, and the movement of plastics around the environment [@Bucci:2022; @Thompson:2024].
+Fragmentation leads to the formation of micro- and nanoplastics, and research has shown that particle size and shape, and thereby fragmentation, impacts a variety of processes, such as the ability of organisms to uptake plastics, and the movement of plastics around the environment [@ThorntonHampton:2022; @Thompson:2024].
 In this paper, we present the FRAGMENT-MNP model as an open-source mechanistic model of micro- and nanoplastic degradation and fragmentation.
 FRAGMENT-MNP predicts the time evolution of particle size distributions, providing invaluable insights into fragmentation dynamics to help develop our understanding of plastic degradation and fragmentation, and offering predictive capabilities to enable better prediction of the fate and exposure of plastics in the environment.

 # Statement of need